Collection Development Policy

 2. Excellent condition

-The library receives requests from local authors to add books they have self- published or published at their own expense.
+The library receives requests from local authors to add books they have self-published or published at their own expense.
 Although this type of publishing is experiencing rapid growth, the books often do not meet the requirements outlined in the Criteria for Material Selection to be included in permanent collections.
-They typically have not received reviews in standard published sources and do not meet the criteria that the library normally sets for inclusion.
+They typically have not received reviews in standard published sources and do not meet the standard criteria the library uses for inclusion.
 While the Library supports local authors, it needs to maintain standards for permanent collections.
 Due to the volume of self-published and print-on-demand titles available, the library does not purchase or add donated self-published books.
 Chapbooks and pamphlets without an ISBN are also not considered for addition.

 The library relies on professional review sources for each subject area and format within the collection.